Limited Commercial Landscape Maintenance Licensing

 How do I prepare for the exam?

 Let me start with a word of caution that the LCLM exam is not an easy one, so I definitely recommend studying in advance.
-The required 6-hour training will help you to prepare, but studying the recommended materials will also be key to success.
-Lastly, we always caution LCLM applicants to be aware that if you take the exam and do not pass, you will need to re-apply before re-taking the exam.
-Each application costs $150, so it’s worthwhile to take the time you need to study for the exam.
+We always caution LCLM applicants to be aware that if you take the exam and do not pass, you will need to re-apply before re-taking the exam.
+Each application costs $150, so it’s worthwhile to take the time you need to prepare for the exam.

 So how do you study for the exam?
-FDACS recommends the following study materials:
+The Florida Department of Agriculture and Consumer Services (FDACS) recommends the following study materials:

 1. Limited Commercial Landscape Maintenance book* (IFAS Bookstore)